GimmeSpoon/ENIAT/README.md

 eniat is designed for various environments from mere `.py` codes to jupyter notebooks.

-You would have to use [Compose API](https://hydra.cc/docs/advanced/compose_api/) for hydra config integration with the Jupyter notebook.

-The most basic component of eniat is `Trainer`.
-It is in charge of any training task.
-In the other hand, `Grader` only evaluates predictions or your model.
-Below is an example of PyTorch training wih eniat.
+The most fundamental component of eniat is `Trainer`.
+It is in charge of training your models.
+In the other hand, `Grader` only evaluates your model.
+Below is an example code of PyTorch training wih eniat.

 ```python
 from eniat.utils.statelogger import StateLogger